VEinteligente/PiProbe/README.md

 # PiProbe
 # What is PiProbe?

-PiProbe is a Raspberry Pi OS image customized for the purpose of automatically monitoring internet censorship events in a way that’s close to an appliance.
+PiProbe is a Raspberry Pi OS image customized (using the ansible playbook above) for the purpose of automatically monitoring internet censorship events in a way that’s close to an appliance.
 Helping guarantee frequent data points for large lists of urls to check.

 It's a solution that uses OONI, but it's not tied down to a full-size PC in order to contribute to measurements, doesn't require coordinated volunteers to gather daily data, nor makes a phone mostly useless while large lists are tested.